Louise Hawes

 Louise Hawes is an American academic and author of more than a dozen novels and several short story collections.

+Career

+Hawes first found success on the author team for the Sweet Valley Twins series, where she wrote under the pen name Jamie Suzanne.

-She has served as Writer in Residence at the University of New Mexico and The Women's University of Mississippi, and as a John Grisham Visiting Writer at the University of Mississippi.
+She has been writer in residence at the University of New Mexico and the Mississippi University for Women, and a John Grisham visiting writer at the University of Mississippi.
 She has been a guest lecturer at the University of South Florida, Staten Island College, the University of North Carolina at Chapel Hill, the University of North Carolina at Charlotte, Meredith College, and Duke University.

-Winner of the New Jersey Author’s Award and two fellowships from the New Jersey Council on the Arts, Hawes helped found the nation's only MFA Program in Writing for Children and Young Adults at Vermont College, and currently teaches on the faculty there.
+Winner of the New Jersey Author’s Award and two fellowships from the New Jersey Council on the Arts, Hawes helped set up the nation's only MFA Program in Writing for Children and Young Adults at Vermont College, and teaches on the faculty there.
 Her appearances as guest author, lecturer, and teacher have included sessions for the American Library Association, the National Council of Teachers of English, Associated Writing Programs, and the U.S. Department of Education.